 WHAT DOES AN INSTRUMENTATION ENGINEER DO?

-Published: Sep 19, 2025 - The Instrumentation Engineer supports project development by generating instrument lists and preparing bid specifications and procurement documents.
+Updated: Sep 23, 2025 - The Instrumentation Engineer supports project development by generating instrument lists and preparing bid specifications and procurement documents.
 This role manages budgeting, man-hour estimation, equipment inspection, and the creation of detailed design deliverables such as loop diagrams, network architectures, and panel layouts.
 The engineer also oversees commissioning activities, responds to site inquiries, and ensures comprehensive turnover documentation, including As-Builts, checkout sheets, and instrument manuals.

 A Review of Professional Skills and Functions for Instrumentation Engineer